lino-framework/book/docs/dev/analysis.rst

 show to your customer) and a **part of the test suite** of your future application.

-Example of a technical spec: :doc:`/specs/projects/lets1`
+Example of a technical spec: :ref:`lets`